alexpwrd/watsonx-hackathon/README.md

 Once approved, merge your PR into the main branch.

+Our discord #dev channel will be updating with changes.

 Remember: Frequent communication with your team is key to a successful hackathon!

 ## Troubleshooting